August 10, 2018 by Tom Ulrich, Broad Institute of MIT and Harvard

 "This is where unbiased, high-throughput approaches like Drop-Seq are important, because you would otherwise never see this cell population," Macosko added.
 "We had to sample thousands of cells in order to detect and describe them."

-The data also let the researchers look for both common and rare transcriptional programs within and between and brain regions.
+The data also let the researchers look for both common and rare transcriptional programs within and between cell types and brain regions.
 For example, the team discovered a previously-uncharacterized genetic program they called the neurofilament program, which appears to support the formation and function of neurons' axons (their long output arms) and presynaptic terminals (the axon tips, which release neurotransmitters to pass signals on to other neurons).

 Taken together, the data provide a complete transcriptional repertoire for each of the nine regions studied, a lookup table for examining where in the brain individual genes are relevant, and a baseline for studying psychiatric and neurological disorder-associated genes in mouse-based model systems.